roby2014/chip-8-emulator/README.md

     - or just run: `cmake --build build --config Release`

 - Running:
+    - Since we use dynamic linking, you will need to move all the `.dll` files from `C:\CPP_TOOLS\SFML\bin\` into your .exe folder
-    - Either drag a rom file into the exe or run by command line:
+    - Now either drag a rom file into the exe or run by command line:

         `cd C:\Coding\chip-8-emulator\build\Release\`

         `chip8.exe C:\Coding\chip-8-emulator\roms\chip8.ch8`

-*README: Since we use dynamic linking, you will need to move all the `.dll` files from `C:\CPP_TOOLS\SFML\bin\` into your .exe folder.*

 ## More ROMS
 I have included some ROMs by default inside `roms/` folder, but in case you wanna try more/other games, you can download from [this repository](https://github.com/kripod/chip8-roms).